 - Amino acids

-That’s because the new poop contributes to the bad, pungent odor in the cage.
+New poop contributes to the pungent odor in the cage.
 The parrot may choose to eat it rather than let the bothersome odor sit there.
-Cockatiels are especially averse to living in a dirty cage.
-This makes them more likely to eat poop than other parrots.
+Cockatiels are especially averse to living in a dirty cage, making them more likely to eat poop than other parrots.

-If you notice this, then clean your parrot’s cage more often.
-You should do a basic clean-up every day.
+Clean your parrot’s cage more often.
+Perform a basic clean-up every day.
 Once a week or once a month, you should do a deep clean of the cage.
 Daily cleaning will include:

-- Replacing The Liners.
+- Replacing liners.
 This is where its droppings and other debris will collect at the bottom of the cage.

-- Cleaning The Food And Water Dishes.
-Do this in hot, soapy water, especially if any droppings managed to get into the dishes.
+- Cleaning food and water dishes.
+Do this in hot, soapy water, especially if any droppings are in the dishes.